Reminder- Notice Regarding the Detection of the Bronchodilator Drug Clenbuterol

 Related News

-Harness Racing New South Wales (HRNSW) Stewards, acting under the provisions of Australian Harness Racing Rule 183 (a), (b), (c) & (d), have today suspended the Trainer and Driver’s licences of Mr David Moran after receiving advice from the Australian Racing Forensic Laboratory (ARFL) that...
+Harness Racing New South Wales (HRNSW) Stewards, acting under the provisions of Australian Harness Racing Rule 183 (d), have today suspended the Trainer’s licence of Mr Peter Hanson after receiving advice from the Australian Racing Forensic Laboratory (ARFL) that Xylometazoline was detected in...

 Click for more